Despi Ross, Board Chair

 Despi began volunteering with Slow Food in 2012 and joined the board in January 2013.
 She discovered the health and wealth of Slow Food in 2010 and has been a passionate advocate ever since.
-She created the resource website, FiguringOutFood.com, leads outreach workshops and also serves as a volunteer program coordinator and guest blogger for the Binford Farmers Market.
+She created the resource website, FiguringOutFood.com, leads outreach workshops and was selected as the first Food Inc. Lifestyle Award winner in 2013.
 When she’s not volunteering, she is hard at work as the Director of Interactive Technologies at the Children’s Museum of Indianapolis, managing a team that builds websites, games and mobile apps for families.

 Julia Woody, Vice Chair and Farms & Food Committee Chair

 Julia has been involved in Slow Food Indy since 2012, serving on the Events Committee before joining the board in January 2013.
 She grew up in Michigan with a large organic garden in the backyard, and her parents taught her about growing, preserving and foraging many types of food.
 Julia attended Indiana University, Bloomington where she majored in Classics.
 After that, she spent ten years working in the entertainment industry before leaving to seek out a greener way of life.
 She has pursued her interest in food through working in food service, horticulture, and farming.
-Currently, she is the head grower at Eden Farms Inc., a local hydroponic greenhouse.
-She enjoys living on the farm with her husband, Andy, and her two cats.
+She enjoys living in Indy with her husband, Andy, and her two cats.

 Rob Gaston, Secretary